stonebegin/VersaGuardian/README.md

 # VersaGuardian
-W propose VersaGuardian, which introduces the Dynamic Mode Decomposition technique to MTS anomaly detection for diverse types of MTS in a rapidly initialized, computationally efficient manner.
+We propose VersaGuardian, which introduces the Dynamic Mode Decomposition technique to MTS anomaly detection for diverse types of MTS in a rapidly initialized, computationally efficient manner.